-This policy applies to all staff, who must be familiar with this policy and comply with its terms.
+This policy applies to all staff.
+You must be familiar with this policy and comply with its terms.

-This policy supplements our other policies relating to Data Protection.
+This policy supplements our other policies relating to internet and email use.
 We may supplement or amend this policy by additional policies and guidelines from time to time.
 Any new or modified policy will be circulated to staff before being adopted.